 Your pet’s teeth and gums are a gateway to their overall well-being.
 A pet with healthy teeth and gums can eat, play all their favorite games, and live without pain.
 Too often, however, pet dental health is neglected.
 In fact, more than half of cats and dogs show signs of gum disease by the time they are three years old.
-Yet, with routine veterinary care, we can prevent and reverse disease.
+Yet, with routine veterinary care, including cat and dog teeth cleaning, we can prevent and reverse disease.

 Recognizing Dental Disease

 Unfortunately, the signs of disease are not always obvious.
 More than half of each tooth lies below the gum line, meaning many signs of disease such as periodontal pockets, root damage, and bone loss are only visible with dental X-rays.
 For a full dental evaluation, a visit to the vet is essential.
 Yet, there are some noticeable signs that a discerning eye (or nose) can pick up.
 These may include:

 - Chewing or grabbing toys only on one side of the mouth